sourcegraph/handbook/content/support/nonso-readme.md

 > Courage is not the absence of fear but the means to overcome it.

--Not sure who said this but it's something that I found to be true in my life.
+-Not sure who said this but it's something that I have found to be true in my life.

 ### How I eat fries